|Archiving and Decommissioning|

 With increased focus on data integrity from regulators, the routine use of audit trail review as a tool is required.
 This team will explore and provide guidance on what is the recommended scope for review, provide definitions, determine ‘what’ data (and in what part of the data lifecycle) should be reviewed with an audit trail vs other data integrity controls and finally recommend ‘how’ an audit trail review should be conducted (frequency, visualizations, exception reports etc).
 A first deliverable will be providing workshops for the Spring 2019 eCF Meetings.

 |PI Signatures Task Force|

 The PI Signature task force is evaluating regulations and guidances that pertain to principal investigator signatures on study data and materials and will be making recommendations to the members of the eClinical Forum regarding issues surrounding different approaches to handling PI signatures.
-Workshops on this topic were held at the EU and NA Autumn meetings in October 2016.
-The group plans to present their findings to the eCF members at the eCF Global Spring meeting in Iceland in May 2017.
+A paper on this topic was released to members in Spring 2018.
+The group continues to discuss PI in the realm of all areas of eClinical.

 |EDC HOSTING TASK FORCE|

 In June 2013 representatives of the eClinical Forum participated in a meeting with the EMA GCP Inspectors working group (IWG) to discuss specific concerns, interpretation of requirements and possible solutions relating to data transcribed to electronic data collection tools in clinical trials and the requirement for investigators to keep a contemporaneous and independent copy of the eCRF.
 Key messages covered: a) The existence of a contemporaneous, independent copy of the eCRF under the exclusive control of the investigator is a requirement irrespective of the media used, b) The eCRF has to be considered as source even when data is transcribed from source records, c) Some of today’s EDC solutions may not completely address the regulatory requirements and the industry should move to compliance.